Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Proposed Multi-Agent Reinforcement Learning (MARL) for EH Two-Hop Communications with Partially Observable State

-In this section, we model the EH two-hop communication problem as a Markov game and then introduce the proposed multi-agent reinforcement learning algorithm.
-The proposed algorithm is used to find the transmission policies at the transmitter and at the relay aiming at maximizing the throughput.
-For this purpose, we propose to include a signaling phase in which the nodes exchange their causal knowledge and exploit it to adjust their transmission policies.
+In this section, we model the EH two-hop communication problem as a Markov game and introduce the proposed multi-agent RL (MARL) algorithm.
+The proposed algorithm is used to find transmission policies at the transmitter and at the relay aiming at maximizing the throughput when the system's state is only partially observable by the EH nodes.
+The partial observability of the system's state is due to the fact that in a given time interval, the EH nodes only know their own current and past parameters.
+To overcome the partial observability of the system's state, we propose to include a Kalman filter based channel predictor in each EH node to predict the channel gain in each time interval.
+Additionally, we consider a signaling phase in which the nodes exchange their current parameters.